exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDAXI/README.md

 You transfer data via AXI by specifying specific addresses in memory to read from or write to.
 Thus we must take a moment to understand how computers refer to different parts of memory, and the hexadecimal number system.
 We'll give a brief overview here, and there are many good tutorials on the internet.

-Computer store information in binary, as sequences of zeros and ones.
+Computers store information in binary, as sequences of zeros and ones.
 A single digit is referred to as a *bit*.
-A single bit is too small to contain anything useful.
+One bit is too small to contain anything useful.
 Therefore rather than working with individual bits, computers work with *bytes*, which are groups of eight bits.
 For example a byte of information may be

 `10110010`,